California College Promise Grant

 (Board of Governors Fee Waiver)

-The "California College Promise" is the new name for what used to be called the Board of Governors (or BOG) Fee Waiver.
+The "California College Promise Grant" is the new name for what used to be called the Board of Governors (or BOG) Fee Waiver.
 This program waives enrollment fees for eligible community college students.
 But you must show academic progress to maintain your eligibility (see below).

-The College Promise fee waiver only covers your enrollment fees.
+The California College Promise Grant fee waiver only covers your enrollment fees.
+(The De Anza College Promise is a different program, with a different set of benefits.)
 There are other campus resources to help with the purchase of books and supplies; these may require a separate application.

 Requirements to Qualify